brandonjaipersaud/piazza-qabot-gpt/README.md

 ```

 This will run `run_experiments.py` using the parameters in `hyperparameters.py`.
 The default hyperparameters are for the classification task.
-To do question-answering, rename `answer_hyperparameters.py` to `hyperparameters.py`.
+To do question answering, rename `answer_hyperparameters.py` to `hyperparameters.py`.

 ## How it works

 `hyperparameters.py` contains all the parameters associated with an experiment.
-Running the above command will perform classification/question-answering on dataset_params['dataset_path'] using dataset_params['num_samples'].
+Running the above command will perform classification/question answering on dataset_params['dataset_path'] using dataset_params['num_samples'].
 Experiment info gets saved in general_params['run_dir].

 ### Classification